IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 ### AI

-In the AI ​​section, the following work for this week: fixed errors in the logic of the environment in DQN and MSTS (when processing the green and purple rules), which caused an incorrect result.
+In the AI ​​section, the following work for this week: fixed errors in the logic of the environment in DQN and MCTS (when processing the green and purple rules), which caused an incorrect result.
 The first fully functioning model was created (parameters were selected to improve the model's performance), code was written for convenient manual testing of the model against the user.
-An analysis of the game style of exiting different situations with the need to play a certain set of cards was also conducted (As a result of comparing theMSTS and DQN models, the MSTS showed the best statistical outcome from artificially created situations).
-Work was started to improve the DQN game level by integrating a stronger opponent in the form of MSTS into its training, which will allow for more effective training of the model and its use of better strategies.
+An analysis of the game style of exiting different situations with the need to play a certain set of cards was also conducted (As a result of comparing the MCTS and DQN models, the MCTS showed the best statistical outcome from artificially created situations).
+Work was started to improve the DQN game level by integrating a stronger opponent in the form of MCTS into its training, which will allow for more effective training of the model and its use of better strategies.

 # Weekly commitments